Previously...

 ---

 My father was one of those men who took the extra effort to make the world a little less painful.
 He worked with children who needed special education.
 He sang in a barbershop chorus.
 He always stopped to help people change tires.
 He never overlooked an opportunity to help people in distress, or keep them from making mistakes.
 And I carry that with me inside me, even now.
 After he died, so many people tracked me down and told me wonderful stories about his influence in their lives.
+People respected him.
 He's part of everything I ever do.
 In fact, that's why this diary was created -- in the hopes that somebody will take something from it, and be healed, or avoid the same kinds of problems.

 ---